Seek Returns logo

 Min

-AMCR vs. SW: A comparison of their ROIC against the Packaging & Containers industry benchmark.
+AMCR vs. SW: A comparison of their Net Profit Margin (TTM) against the Containers & Packaging industry benchmark.

 AMCR